slasyz/opinionated-go/README.md

 TUI:

-- [bubletea](https://github.com/charmbracelet/bubbletea) is a framework to build terminal UIs
 - [huh](https://github.com/charmbracelet/huh) is a simple yet powerful library for building interactive forms and prompts in the terminal
+- [bubletea](https://github.com/charmbracelet/bubbletea) is a framework for building terminal UIs
 - for more libraries and components for glamorous console interfaces, see [charm.sh](https://charm.sh/)